Annual Reports

 These fascinating reports take us right into the beating heart of the vision and community of people who created together what became the Caldecott Community.
 Scanned by Robert Clark, they open up a world of and about discovery; of Summerhill before Summerhill; of women organising with women for social change; of women winning the Vote; of War, Depression, adaptation, survival and growth.

-As of this writing several of the Annual Reports are missing, including the crucial 2nd, 1912-1913, which stands between the 1st which reports the exciting first year of the Caldecott Nursery School, and the 3rd, which announces the birth of the Caldecott Community as such, in all the richness of its ideals and aspirations.
+As of this writing two of the Annual Reports are missing, including the crucial 2nd, 1912-1913, which stands between the 1st, which reports the exciting first year of the Caldecott Nursery School, and the 3rd, which announces the birth of the Caldecott Community as such, in all the richness of its ideals and aspirations.

 OCRed and corrected texts will be added as time permits.
-Please keep an eye out for those Annual Reports which are missing: The 2nd (1912-1913); the 16th (1929-1932?); and - ?
-If you come across one, or any Annual Reports out in the world of personal effects and formal archives, please let us know.
+Please keep an eye out for those Annual Reports which are missing: If you come across one, or any Annual Reports or Caldecott documents and publications out in the world of personal effects and formal archives, please let us know.

 Questions questions questions.
 Meanwhile, enjoy.
-Where a page has been skipped, it will be because it is blank in the original:
+Where a page of an Annual Report has been skipped, it will be because it is blank in the original:

 1st 1911-1912 |